 The admissions process to our residential mental health community at Hopewell is responsive, caring and confidential.
 Our admissions staff guides you every step of the way and, in most cases, does a great deal of the footwork for you.
 We encourage you to contact our admissions team at 440.426.2009 for a more comprehensive overview of our admissions process.

 We believe that everyone can experience success, find a life of purpose and feel hope.

 Who Hopewell Helps

-Hopewell residents are 18 years of age or older, have a primary diagnosis of a mood or thought disorder and express a readiness for mental health treatment.
+Hopewell residents are 18 years of age or older, have a primary diagnosis of a mood or thought disorder and express a readiness for residential mental health treatment.
 Typical diagnoses include schizophrenia, schizoaffective disorder, bipolar disorder and major depression.